Research

 Evaluation of Axillary Lymph Nodes with Ultrasound in Breast Cancer Patients

-Axillary ultrasound is being investigated as an alternative technique to assess axillary lymph nodes in patients with suspicious and malignant breast masses.
-Before introducting this ultrasound procedure, patients with breast cancer were routinely sent for sentinel lymph biopsy or axillary lymph node dissection.
+Axillary ultrasound is being investigated as an alternate technique to assess axillary lymph nodes in patients with suspicious and malignant breast masses.
+Before introducing this ultrasound procedure, patients with breast cancer were routinely sent for sentinel lymph node biopsy or axillary lymph node node dissection.
 These procedures may result in significant patient morbidity.
-Hopefully, the Center will demonstrate that axillary ultrasound will decrease the costly and painful morbidity associated with lymph node dissections.
+It is our hope that the Mary Jo Cropper Family Center for Breast Care will demonstrate that axillary ultrasound will decrease the costly and painful morbidity associated with lymph node dissections.
+See

 Generous Support

 Our research is supported, in part, by proceeds from an annual auction of art pieces displayed on the walls throughout the Center.
 Each year, the Bethesda Foundation purchases the art for display and then auctions a select number of pieces.
 All proceeds support the Center’s clinical research.
-In addition, the Center has been supported by the Susan G. Komen Foundation and is affliated with TriHealth’s Hatton Center for Research.
+In addition, the Center has been supported by the Susan G. Komen Foundation and is affliated with the TriHealth Hatton Research Institute.